leleueri/argos/README.md

 ### Metrics

-The sentinels need some metrics provided by the JMX interface of the cassandra node, this section configues this
+The sentinels need some metrics provided by the JMX interface of the cassandra node, this section configures the JMX connection parameters.

 Parameter | Type | Description
 --- | --- | ---